On this page

 Amazon store revenue verification

-For purchases on the Amazon store, you first need to set up Amazon as a data source in Amplitude.
+For purchases on the Amazon store, first set up Amazon as a data source in Amplitude.

 1. In Amplitude, navigate to the Data Sources page.

-2. Click I want to import data into Amplitude, then select Amazon.
+2. Select I want to import data into Amplitude, then select Amazon.

 3. Paste your Amazon Developer Shared Secret in the box and save.